zoraida/map-reduce-task/README.md

 Other considerations
 --------------------
 - For the last 6 years I have been programing in either Scala or Java.
-I took this opportunity to play around with Python so be nice with me :)
+I took this opportunity to play around with Python so please, be nice with me :)
 - I guess with gRPC I would be able to solve some the questions raised above.
 However, I found Flask easier to use, so I choose it instead.